rebelsky/sams-assorted-musings-reflections/linux-on-macos.md

 Mac [10].
 At some point in the near future, I should probably uninstall the old version.
 And I should keep my eye out for the next version.
-Somewhere in the middle, I should consider whether I want to use TeX Live to update the asssociated files.
+Somewhere in the middle, I should consider whether I want to use TeX Live to update the associated files.

 It turns out that there's [a download of ImageMagick 7 for macOS].
 How did I miss that?
 Let's see.
 I downloaded the tarball, unpacked it,